microsoft/NLU.DevOps/docs/Testing.md

 ### `-e, --extra-settings`
 (Optional) Path to NLU service-specific settings.

-This is currently only used for LUIS, see the section on prebuilt entity types in [Configuring LUIS Apps](TODO).
+This is currently only used for LUIS, see the section on prebuilt entity types in [Configuring prebuilt entity types](LuisSettings.md#configuring-prebuilt-entity-types).